meteolab/MeteoLabBeacon/README.md

 and licensed under GPLv3 except functions written by Dmitry Grinberg under a separate license (see link above for details).

 The simplest BLE temperature beacon consists of an Arduino Nano/Uno/Mega board and a nRF24L01+ radio module.
-It is also possible to connect sensors:
+It is also possible to connect sensors to measure:
-* DS18B20 temperatures
+* temperature DS18B20
-* temperatures/moisture DHT22
+* temperature/moisture DHT22
 * temperature/humidity/pressure BME280

 The measurement data is displayed on your smartphone via Bluetooth using a web application: